 Tim #3 is the owner a design-build company specializing in a particular area of industrial building construction.
 This company also assumes we are on their team.
 This Tim sees the value that we can bring to their work through efficiency and creativity without ego-driven personality conflicts.
 This Tim wants the fees to be reasonable, of course, but is primarily focused on the delivery of the project or bid.
 So far I have billed him three times, and each time I was paid via credit card within 2-days of the billing.
 2 days!
 This Tim is enjoyable to spend time with as well.

 Recently Tim #3 realized that we needed to go see some of his work and do some training for future projects.
-He actually paid for us to come up there, and even offered to take us deep-sea fishing while there.
+He actually paid our travel expenses, and even offered to take us deep-sea fishing while there.
 (The fishing did not work out, but perhaps another time it will).

 Tim #4 was my neighbor from about a year ago.
 He is a retired marine and cop from New Jersey.
 He is tough as nails, drives a vintage pickup truck, and smokes a cigar on the front porch every night.
 If you want him to talk for an extended time, just bring up a political topic, and he will carry on a conversation with you until the sun goes down.
 If you want to end a conversation, just bring up religion.
 If you bring up engineering, he will talk about the time he designed a sump in his garage back in Jersey.

-Actually, this Tim has absolutely nothing to do with this article, but his name is Tim, and a rather interesting dude whom I miss seeing, love, and just get cracked up thinking about.
+Actually, this Tim has absolutely nothing to do with this article, but his name is Tim, and a rather interesting dude whom I miss, love, and just get cracked up thinking about.

 Okay, back to the primary point – I have 3 Tims that I have run into at our structural engineering company.
 I like each of them and am happy to work on their projects.
-The financial part of a project is important as well, and there is one that makes my life the easiest in this area.
+The financial part of a project is important, and there is one Tim that makes my life the easiest in this area.

 Which Tim do you relate to the most?